codingdave/SortPhotosWithXmp/README.md

   * Handle file not existing/modified
   * Handle files modified
   * skip the hash generation for read in files
+  * use dictionary to check quickly if file was processed already - skip if processed

 ## Issues
 * Hashing dies, thats why we save the hashes